snowch/biginsight-examples/README.md

 - Java 7 or 8 installed and JAVA_HOME environment variable set
 - You do NOT need to install gradle, the gradlew scripts will setup gradle for you
-- Export the cluster certificate from your browser.
-The following steps apply to Firefox:
-  - Click the lock icon in your browser's address bar.
-  - Click More Information and then View Certificate on the Security page.
-  - In the Certificate Viewer, select the Details tab and then click Export.
-  - Save the certificate to the filename 'certificate' in this folder

 ### Setup Instructions